-Lenneal Henderson is currently an Adjunct Professor of Government at the College of William and Mary.
+Lenneal Henderson is currently an Adjunct Professor of Government at William & Mary.
 He is also Assistant Dean for Civic Engagement and International Affairs, Distinguished Professor of Public and International Affairs and Senior Fellow, William Donald Schaefer Center for Public Policy at the University of Baltimore.

 Born in New Orleans and raised in San Francisco, California, he received his A.B., M.A., and Ph.D. degrees from the University of California, Berkeley and his post-doctoral work at the Paul Nitze School of Advanced International Studies at Johns Hopkins University.
 He is the former Daniel T. Blue Endowed Chair in Political Science at North Carolina Central University and former Head of the Department of Political Science at the University of Tennessee, Knoxville.
 He has also taught at the University of San Francisco and Howard University.
 He has worked for the U.S. Department of Energy, the U.S. Department of State, and the Environmental Protection Agency.

 He is currently Chair of the Board of the Maryland Humanities Council.
 In Fall 2016, the Governor appointed him to the Board of the Virginia Foundation for the Humanities and Public Policy.
 As well, Governor Larry Hogan of Maryland appointed him to the Board of Directors of the Reginald Lewis Maryland Museum of African American History and Culture.